 Here’s an example of that kind of flexibility.
-With the NEA® Cash Rewards Card, available to NEA members, you can tailor your rewards based on your personal situation and spending plans.
-You can earn 3% cash back in any one of six categories—gas, online shopping, dining, travel, drug stores, or home improvement/ furnishings—and you can change the category once a month.
+With the NEA® Customized Cash Rewards Visa Signature® credit card, available to NEA members, you can tailor your rewards based on your personal situation and spending plans.
+You can earn 3% cash back in one of six categories—gas, online shopping, dining, travel, drug stores or home improvement & furnishings—and you can change the category once a month for future purchases.
 Plus, you’ll earn 2% cash back at grocery stores and wholesale clubs, and 1% on all other purchases.
-You can earn 3% and 2% cash back on the first $2,500 you spend in your combined choice category and grocery store/wholesale club purchases each quarter.
+You can earn 3% and 2% cash back on the first $2,500 you spend in combined purchases each quarter in the choice category, and at grocery stores and wholesale clubs.

 Say you’re planning a vacation road trip during the last part of summer break and anticipate dining out a lot more.
-You could choose to earmark your future 3% rewards for the month to the “Dining” category to maximize your cash back.
+You could choose the “Dining” category before hitting the road to maximize your cash back.

 Myth #4: A high credit card limit is a bad thing

 Reality: On the contrary, having a higher credit limit that’s managed appropriately may have a positive impact on your credit score.

 In most cases, a higher limit indicates that credit-reporting agencies consider you a favorable risk.
 But if you routinely use a large percentage of your available credit, they may interpret it to mean just the opposite—that you’re overextended—and a less favorable risk.
 Up to 30% of your credit score is based upon the amount of credit you have versus the amount you’ve used, which is known as the “credit utilization ratio.”
 The ratio compares the amount of credit you’re using on your cards to your overall available credit.
 The more credit you have and the less of it you use, the better your score.